-We’ve put together a list of the trains stations along the path to help you plan your visit using the train and descriptions on how you find your way from the train station to the path.
+We’ve put together a list of the main trains stations along the path from north to south to help you plan your visit using the train and descriptions on how you find your way from the train station to the path.

 From Chester station it’s a pleasant 2.3 miles / 3.75 kilometres canal-side walk to the start (or finish) of the Wales Coast Path.

 From the station, walk straight ahead down City Road for a few hundred yards until you reach the canal.
 Take the steps down to the towpath and head west with Chester’s City Walls keeping you company for part of the route.
 These are the oldest, longest and most complete in Britain, parts of which are almost 2,000 years old.